PyLink/PyLink/docs/technical/writing-plugins.md

 Hook handlers may raise exceptions without blocking the event from reaching further handlers; these are caught by PyLink and logged appropriately.

+#### Modifying a hook payload

+As of PyLink 2.1, it is acceptable to modify a hook event payload in any plugin handler.
+This can be used for filtering purposes, e.g. Antispam's part/quit message filtering.

+You should take extra caution not to corrupt hook payloads, especially ones that relate to state keeping.
+Otherwise, other plugins may fail to function correctly.

 ### Hook priorities

 The `priority` option in `utils.add_hook()` allows setting a hook handler's priority when binding it.
 When multiple modules bind to one hook command, handlers are called in order of decreasing priority (i.e. highest first).

 There is no standard for hook priorities as of 2.0; instead they are declared as necessary.
 Some priority values used in 2.0 are shown here for reference (the default priority for handlers is **100**):